 Folding at Home Folding proteins for disease research

 Molecular Geometry and Bonding in 2d and 3d space, AR for Education

 The last few chapters of material we covered on Lewis Dot Structures, VSEPR theory (molecular shapes), and Valence Bond Theory (hybridization of orbitals) have been tangible.
 I am making connections to larger concepts either previously discussed or relating the new information to real world applications.
-I have for the most part enjoyed drawing the molecule structures and figuring out bond angles and shapes.
+I have enjoyed drawing the molecule structures and figuring out bond angles and shapes.
 To reinforce my findings in the last post, I definitely appreciate the visualizations of the VSEPR structures in 3d space.

 I often think about how I can use the material I am learning this semester and create an immersive experience around it.
 As a creative technologist, I strive to make the mundane more immersive, visually appealing, efficient, appealing, and effective through the use of advanced technologies like augmented and virtual realities.
-I have come up with so many ideas for innovative experiences in the education landscape since returning as a student.
-The potential is endless and I have seen the gaps where there is so much space for new and more engaging ways to learn.
+I have come up with many ideas for innovative experiences in the education landscape since returning as a student.
+The potential is endless and I have seen the gaps where there is so much space for innovating new and more engaging ways to learn.
 For this particular application, I like to think in terms of a resposibility to the future, to attempt to bridge the gap between our growing technology addiction and the nationwide underperformance of children in schools.

 A good example of this concept is to take the molecular geometry lecture and make it come to life.
 When we were introduced to the molecular shapes in VSEPR Theory, we were given a set of plastic balls and sticks and were able to build small models of the molecules with their different number of electron groups and formations around the central atom.
 We tried to visualize these shapes in 3d space with a variety of bond angles and multiple geometric configurations.
 But imagine learning this material in AR.